Why sustainable wellness programs incorporate an employee’s whole life

 Leaders putting their skin in the game

-Our CEO, who is of French heritage, believes that the time spent on activities he feels passionate about (such as kitesurfing or sailing) is as important as when he logged on for work.
+Our CEO, who is of French heritage, believes that the time spent on activities he feels passionate about (such as kitesurfing or sailing) is as important as when he logs on for work.

-The French expression bien dans sa peau, which translates to “good in your own skin” in English, is about confidence and feeling good about yourself rather than focusing on your appearances or weight.
+The French expression bien dans sa peau, which translates to “good in your own skin,” is about confidence and feeling good about yourself rather than focusing on your appearances or weight.
 The phrase imbues new meaning to the workplace.
 For our company, “good in your skin” equates to workers embracing space and confidence for themselves to explore intellectual areas of interest, as well as to face failure.

 Our leadership team embraces this philosophy wholeheartedly, and our employees feel comfortable, without guilt, to take the time to pursue their passions as well.
 Scality’s leaders take it upon themselves to lead by example.

 Since COVID-19 hit, we’ve given employees even more time and, yes, money to spend on creative outlets outside of work.
 This year, the gym allowance can be used for exercise equipment or online workout classes.
-More importantly, people who rather forego dumbbells and Pilates classes can use the money for creative pursuits.
+More importantly, people who would rather forego dumbbells and Pilates classes can use the money for creative pursuits.
 The company presentation announcing this policy featured a 7,500-piece Lego Millennium Falcon, in order to let people know their pick could be something fun.
 As a result, staffers have purchased musical instruments, video games, and rock-climbing gear, while others have used the stipend to embark on home improvement projects.

 Discourage around-the-clock work